Alamein line: Route

 The line follows the same alignment as the Belgrave, Glen Waverley, and Lilydale lines with the Glen Waverley line splitting off after Burnley and the three remaining services splitting off at Camberwell.
-The Alamein line continues on its southern alignment, whereas the Belgrave, and Lilydale lines takes an eastern alignment towards their final destinations.
+The Alamein line continues on its southern alignment, whereas the Belgrave and Lilydale lines takes an eastern alignment towards their final destinations.
 All of the rail line goes through built-up suburbs towards its terminus in Alamein.

 Stations

 The line serves 18 stations across 15 km of track.
-The stations are a mix of elevated, lowered, underground, and ground level designs.
+The stations are a mix of elevated, lowered, underground, and ground-level designs.
 Underground stations are present only in the City Loop, with the majority of elevated and lowered stations being constructed as part of level crossing removals.

 Infrastructure

 Rolling stock

-The Alamein line uses X'Trapolis 100 electric multiple unit (EMU) trains operating in a one or two three-car configuration, with three doors per side on each carriage and can accommodate of up to 432 seated passengers in each six car configuration.
+The Alamein line uses X'Trapolis 100 electric multiple unit (EMU) trains operating in a one or two three-car configuration, with three doors per side on each carriage and can accommodate of up to 456 seated passengers in each six-car configuration.
 The trains were originally built between 2002 and 2004 as well as between 2009 and 2020 with a total of 212 three-car sets constructed.
 The trains are shared with 7 other metropolitan train lines and have been in service since 2003.

 Alongside the passenger trains, Alamein line tracks and equipment are maintained by a fleet of engineering trains.
 The four types of engineering trains are: the shunting train; designed for moving trains along non-electrified corridors and for transporting other maintenance locomotives, for track evaluation; designed for evaluating track and its condition, the overhead inspection train; designed for overhead wiring inspection, and the infrastructure evaluation carriage designed for general infrastructure evaluation.
 Most of these trains are repurposed locomotives previously used by V/Line, Metro Trains, and the Southern Shorthaul Railroad.

 Accessibility

 In compliance with the Disability Discrimination Act of 1992, all stations that are new-built or rebuilt are fully accessible and comply with these guidelines.
-Less than half of stations on the corridor are fully accessible as they haven't been upgraded to meet these guidelines.
+Less than half of stations on the line are fully accessible as they haven't been upgraded to meet these guidelines.
 These stations do feature ramps, however, they have a gradient greater than 1 in 14.
 Stations that are fully accessible feature ramps that have a gradient less than 1 in 14, have at-grade paths, or feature lifts.
 These stations typically also feature tactile boarding indicators, independent boarding ramps, wheelchair accessible myki barriers, hearing loops, and widened paths.

 Individual station upgrade projects have helped improve station accessibility on the line, however, only 40% of stations on the line are fully wheelchair accessible.
-Future station upgrade projects will continue to increase the number of fully accessible stations overtime.